Qiskit/rustworkx/README.md

 retworkx is the work of [many people](https://github.com/Qiskit/retworkx/graphs/contributors) who contribute to the project at different levels.
 If you use retworkx in your research, please cite our [paper](https://arxiv.org/abs/2110.15221) as per the included [BibTeX file](CITATION.bib).

+## Community

+Besides Github interactions (such as opening issues) there are two locations available to talk to other retworkx users and developers.
+The first is a public Slack channel in the Qiskit workspace, [#retworkx](https://qiskit.slack.com/messages/retworkx/).
+You can join the Qiskit Slack workspace [here](http://ibm.co/joinqiskitslack).
+Additionally, there is an IRC channel `#retworkx` on the [OFTC IRC network](https://www.oftc.net/)